charbj/rematch_images/README.md

 3. Movies should be in tiff format.
 (However this is not mandatory, you will simply need to edit the run.sh routine.
 It will also work on mrcs movies too.)

 # Current dependencies
-scipion
+1. scipion
-relion (2 or above)
+2. relion (2 or above)
-python (the follow are easy to install with pip) mrcfile multiprocess numpy
+3. python (+these packages, the following are easy to install with pip)
+  - mrcfile
+  - multiprocess
+  - numpy

 # Manual execution